“To see a world in a grain of sand, And Heaven in a wild flower,

 Many people think that when Galileo turned his telescope to view that universe, that he challenged the doctrine that man’s faith and belief was at the centre of the cosmos.
 What was more important was, that he was challenging the method of reaching a judgement on what is knowledge and who or what should be the judge and arbiter to pronounce on what we may define as knowledge.

-His telescope suggested that man was on the edge of a vast cosmos, but in the Christian cave of belief world where ‘Truth’ was a doctrinal absolute this was an absurd suggestion.
-It was not however his heliocentric propositions, but rather his mathematics that expressed logical isometric ratios of interval into equations, that ultimately challenged such beliefs derived from scriptural interpretation and became the ‘Facts’ that are expressions of timeless relationship.
+His telescope suggested that man was on the edge of a vast cosmos, but in the Christian cave of belief, in a world where ‘Truth’ was a doctrinal absolute this was an absurd suggestion.
+It was not however his heliocentric propositions, but rather his mathematics that expressing logical isometric ratios of interval into equations, that ultimately challenged such beliefs derived from scriptural interpretation to become the ‘Facts’ that are expressions of timeless relationship.

 Through mathematics we have achieved a far deeper understanding of the universe than ever before, yet in our caves of ‘Belief’, we continue to believe that man’s ego is, through a belief in empiric proofs, the arbiter of such ‘Truths’-‘Facts’.
 In considering these (timeless) ‘Facts’, our ‘way’ of thinking, because of the tense-bound grammar of our word/thoughts is ‘time-bound’.
 Thus our reality is bounded by Belief and Time.
 In in such a reality we conventionally believe, space to be some vague none-stuff in and through which ‘things’ move in time, in a space where effects are the linear results of cause, and all effects are reducible in time to a ‘First Cause’.